raisemarketplace/ground-control/README.md

 # GroundControl

-**IMPORTANT!** Relies on React-Router v2 release candidate.
-This a beta!
+**IMPORTANT!** This a beta!
 Use cautiously until we release 1.0 (then strict semver)!
 Tests coming...

 GroundControl simplifies React-Router/Redux single page applications: